elixir-sqlite/sqlite_ecto2/README.md

 ## Silently Ignored Options

-There are a few Ecto options which `Sqlite.Ecto` silently ignores because SQLite does not support them and raising an error on them does not make sense:
+There are a few Ecto options which `Sqlite.Ecto2` silently ignores because SQLite does not support them and raising an error on them does not make sense:

 * Most column options will ignore `size`, `precision`, and `scale` constraints on types because columns in SQLite have no types, and SQLite will not coerce any stored value.
 Thus, all "strings" are `TEXT` and "numerics" will have arbitrary precision regardless of the declared column constraints.
 The lone exception to this rule are Decimal types which accept `precision` and `scale` options because these constraints are handled in the driver software, not the SQLite database.